How is Thrive connected to Urban Abbey?

 Financial management represents a core piece of Thrive's educational and training components.
 This learning will come through budgeting and decision-making curriculum as well as an intentional, experiential space where healthy financial habits can be formed.

 - Living expenses: Taking responsibility for one's housing, food, and transportation ($600 monthly).
-With the addition of an infant (and Child Benefit assistance) expenditures for child care items will be approximately $300 monthly.

 How can volunteers be involved?